CyranoB/flash_cards/docs/app_flow_document.md

 - **TXT/DOCX Processing:** Text is extracted directly using `lib/document-converter.ts` (which uses `mammoth` for DOCX).
 Word count is validated.
 If valid, text is stored in `sessionStorage` ("transcript") and user can proceed.
 - **PDF Processing (Async Server-Side):**
   - If validation passes, the PDF file is POSTed to `/api/pdf-extract`.
-  - The API saves the file temporarily, starts background extraction using `pdf-text-extract`, stores initial job status in Redis, and immediately returns a `jobId`.
+  - The API route reads the file buffer directly, starts background extraction using `pdf-parse` (no temporary files needed), stores initial job status in Redis, and immediately returns a `jobId`.
   - The client (`components/upload.tsx`) receives the `jobId` and starts polling `/api/pdf-extract/status/[jobId]` every second.
   - The UI updates the progress bar based on the polled status (`processing`, `progress %`).
   - If polling returns `status: 'completed'`, the extracted text (`result`) is retrieved from the response.
 Word count is validated.
 If valid, the text is stored in `sessionStorage` ("transcript"), and the user can proceed to the next step (clicking "Process Transcript").